Attention Deficit Hyperactivity Disorder (ADHD) is usually diagnosed at a young age. But what happens if this disorder goes undiagnosed?

 Oftentimes, there are also computerized tests and self-assessments involved.
 Computerized tests may check your ability to focus, recognize patterns, and block out external stimuli.
 Self-assessments can reveal symptoms that are more difficult to test.

 Getting an adult ADHD diagnosis can take some time.
-There are often other mental health disorders that mimic the same symptoms.
+There are often other behavioral health disorders that mimic the same symptoms.
 Clinicians need to rule out possibilities like depression, anxiety, or PTSD to get a proper diagnosis.

 The criterion for adult ADHD is the presence of five or more symptoms for at least six months.
 Additionally, the symptoms must be severe enough to reduce the adult’s quality of life.
-Finally, the symptoms cannot be the cause of another mental health disorder.
+Finally, the symptoms cannot be the cause of another behavioral health disorder.

 There are many types of adult ADHD treatment techniques available.
 Most people use a combination of them to properly manage their symptoms.